hyperfabrics/hyperfabrics-web/SEO.md

 ## Overview

-This document outlines the SEO enhancements implemented for the fazezero website.
+This document outlines the SEO enhancements implemented for the HyperFabrics website.

 ## Implemented Features